Package 'NNS'

 drift

-logical; TRUE default preserves the drift of the original series.
+logical; drift = TRUE (default) preserves the drift of the original series.

 trim